 Ships at sea.

-The echo signal reports the smallest particles in its path.
+An echo signal reports the smallest particles in its path.

 Sonar readings.

-32 laser beams are directed to one point where the fusion of deuterium and tritium nuclei will occur.
+A view of the laboratory equipment for obtaining a thermonuclear reaction.
+32 laser beams are directed at one point, where the fusion of deuterium and tritium nuclei will occur.

 Photo by S.I.
 Vavilov.

-Vavilov's experience.
+Vavilov's experiment.

-Measuring equipment in the time of Vavilov.
+Measuring equipment in Vavilov's time.

-Locations: Moscow [820]
+Moscow

 Department of Wave Processes, Faculty of Physics, Moscow State University.